krisciu/UpskillML/week_1/ESL_1.md

 # Elements of Statistical Learning
 ## Chapter 1

-### Statistical learning examples
+### Statistical Learning Examples
-- Predict P(Patient has a second heart attack | Patient has already had another heart attack) given
+- Predict P(Patient has a second heart attack | Patient has already had a heart attack) given:
-  - demographic
+  - Demographics
-  - diet
+  - Diet
-  - clinical measurements
+  - Clinical measurements

-- Predict Stock price given
+- Predict stock price given:
-  - company performance measures
+  - Company performance measures
-  - economic data
+  - Economic data

-- parse handwriting -> text
+- Parse handwriting -> text

-- estimate amt of glucose in blood given infrad absoption spectrum of blood
+- Estimate amount of glucose in blood given infrared absorption spectrum of blood

-- identify P(prostate cancer) given
+- Identify P(prostate cancer) given:
-  - clinical and demographic variables
+  - Clinical and demographic variables

-### Core ideas
+### Core Ideas
-- some `outcome`
+- Some `outcome`:
-  - quantitative(ex: Stock price)
+  - Quantitative (e.g., Stock price)
-  - categorical(heart attack/ no heart attack)
+  - Categorical (heart attack/ no heart attack)

-- based on `features`
+- Based on `features`:
-    - ex: diet, measurements
+  - e.g., Diet, measurements

-- we have a `training set`
+- We have a `training set`:
-  - known set of features and outcome
+  - Known set of features and outcome

-- use above to build `learner`
+- Use above to build `learner`:
-  - a model that can predict theoutcome given the training set
+  - A model that can predict the outcome given the training set

-This process is known as `supervised learning`
+This process is known as `supervised learning`.
-- It is called `supervised learning`  because we can use known values to teach our learning
+- It is called `supervised learning` because we can use known values to teach our learning.

-Other type of learning known as `unsupervised learning`
+Other type of learning known as `unsupervised learning`.
-- we only have the features, no known outcome
+- We only have the features, no known outcome.
-- we have to describe how the data is clustered
+- We have to describe how the data is clustered.

-### Some examples
+### Some Examples

 #### Spam Detector

-Goal
+Goal:
-- build an automatic spam detector
+- Build an automatic spam detector

-Features
+Features:
 - 4601 email messages

-Outcomes
+Outcomes:
-- labels `email` and `spam` on features
+- Labels `email` and `spam` on features

-This is classic example of a `classification` problem
+This is a classic example of a `classification` problem.
-- more specifically a `binary classification` problem[spam OR email]
+- More specifically, a `binary classification` problem [spam OR email].

-#### Prostate cancer[oh boy!]
+#### Prostate Cancer [Oh boy!]

-Goal
+Goal:
-- predict log(prostate specific antigen) given measurements
+- Predict log(prostate specific antigen) given measurements

-Features[lots]
+Features [Lots]:
-- log cancer volume
+- Log cancer volume
-- log prostate weight
+- Log prostate weight
-- seminal vesicle invasion[eww i don't want to know what this is]
+- Seminal vesicle invasion [Eww, I don't want to know what this is]
-- tons more
+- Tons more

-Outcomes
+Outcomes:
-- not stated but a scatterplot is provided
+- Not stated but a scatterplot is provided

-This is an example of a `regression problem` as the outcome measurement is quantitative
+This is an example of a `regression problem` as the outcome measurement is quantitative.

-#### Handwritten digit sorter
+#### Handwritten Digit Sorter

-Goal
+Goal:
 - Given handwritten zip codes, parse the text

-Features
+Features:
-- set of 16x16 8bit grayscale maps
+- Set of 16x16 8-bit grayscale maps

-Outcomes
+Outcomes:
-- not specified
+- Not specified

-This is a `classification` problem, where we need a low error rate in order to accomplish this, we can classify some as `don't know`
+This is a `classification` problem, where we need a low error rate.
+In order to accomplish this, we can classify some as `don't know`.

-#### DNA Expression microarrays
+#### DNA Expression Microarrays

-Goal
+Goal:
 - Map gene expression data to uncover similarities between tumor samples and genes

-Features
+Features:
-- Heatmap of expression levels of each gene versus samples, with 6380 genes and 64 samples
+- Heatmap of expression levels of each gene versus samples, with 6830 genes and 64 samples

-Outcomes
+Outcomes:
-- none given
+- None given

-this is an example of an `unsupervised learning` problem, as we are trying to assess
+This is an example of an `unsupervised learning` problem, as we are trying to assess:

 a.
 Which samples are most similar in terms of expression profiles across genes?

 b.
-Which genes are most similar in terms of expression profiles across samples
+Which genes are most similar in terms of expression profiles across samples?

-c. do certain genes show high or low expression for certain cancer samples?
+c.
+Do certain genes show high or low expression for certain cancer samples?

-we want to find these naturally occurring clusters
+We want to find these naturally occurring clusters.